prevwong/reka.js/packages/state/README.md

 ## Why?

-A large part of the complexity of building no-code page editors comes from the architecting of the state management system to power such editors (ie: how should the end user designs be stored and how can preview their designs on our editors?)
+A large part of the complexity of building no-code page editors comes from the architecting of the state management system to power such editors (ie: how should the end user designs be stored and edited in a page editor?)

 Composite solves this by providing an AST-powered state system to enable end-users to create UI components that are nearly as complex as ones developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.